9th8/up-to-date-real-world-haskell/1-getting-started.md

 message.
 ::::

-The `Prelude` module is sometimes referred to as \"the standard prelude\", because its contents are defined by the Haskell 2010 standard.
-Usually, it\'s simply shortened to \"the prelude\".
+The `Prelude` module is sometimes referred to as "the standard prelude", because its contents are defined by the Haskell 2010 standard.
+Usually, it's simply shortened to "the prelude".

 :::: note
 ::: title